Fertilizer: Foliar application

 Foliar fertilizers are applied directly to leaves.
+They can reduce the total amounts of fertilizer applied and achieve high fertilizer efficiency.
 This method is almost invariably used to apply water-soluble straight nitrogen fertilizers and used especially for high-value crops such as fruits.
 Urea is the most common foliar fertilizer.
+However, chelation of the foliar-applied nutrient is recommended for improving absorption and migration of the targeted nutrient and thereby avoiding loss to the soil and the groundwater.